withkash/kash_java/README.md

     Client client = Client.createTestClient("<your secret key>");

-Create an an authorization for payment:
+Create an authorization for payment:

     Authorization authorization = null;